-Backup and recovery strategy will be planned, in order to prevent data loss risks.
-Confidentiality must be strictly maintained and anonymization will be applied, where required.
-In addition, partners will not allow to reveal sensitive data about participants to test cases, pilots, trials etc. These same principles will be taken into consideration in the dissemination of data.
+Backup and recovery strategy measures have been undertaken by the partners responsibles of datasets to prevent data loss risks.
+In fact, confidentiality must be strictly maintained and anonymization will be applied, where required.
+In addition, partners will not allow to reveal sensitive data about participants to test cases, pilots, trials etc. These same principles have been taken into consideration in the dissemination of data.